Tour managers organise and accompany groups of holidaymakers on tours to a wide variety of UK and overseas locations.

 - helping with passport and immigration issues;

-- helping holidaymakers check-in and settle into their accommodation;
+- assisting holidaymakers check-in and settle into their accommodation;

 - communicating a range of information on itineraries, destinations and culture;